DOJ: Minneapolis, MPD "engage in pattern or practice of conduct that deprives people of their rights"

 MPD's actions are disproportionately targeting Black and Native American residents of Minneapolis, who make up 18% and 1.3% of the city's population respectively, the report found.

 The discrimination is especially apparent in traffic and pedestrian stops.
-MPD is estimated to stop Black people 6.5 times more than white people and Native American people at 7.9 times the rate of white people.
-During the stops, MPD are more likely to use force against Black and Native American people, the investigation also says.
+MPD is estimated to stop Black people 6.5 times more than White people and Native American people at 7.9 times the rate of White people.
+During the stops, MPD officers have been more likely to use force against Black and Native American people, the investigation also says.

 MPD frames traffic stops as a "top tactic" for recovering illegal guns, but the investigation found that only a small percentage of MPD's traffic stops resulted in recovered guns.
 In 2018 for example, MPD conducted 32,000 vehicle stops but only found 97 guns, meaning that 0.3% of stops resulted in gun recovery.